pokt-network/pocket/shared/modules/doc/README.md

 #### Shared (sub)module interfaces

 Each module and submodule defines its module interface (and supporting interfaces, if any) in the `shared/modules` package, where the file containing the module interface follows the naming convention `[moduleName]_[sub]module.go`.

-You can start by looking at the interfaces of the modules we already implemented to get a better idea of what a module is and how it should be structured.
+You should start by looking at the interfaces of the modules we already implemented to get a better idea of what a module is and how it should be structured.

 You might notice that these files include `go:generate` directives, these are used to generate the module mocks for testing purposes.

 #### Construction parameters & non-(sub)module dependencies